Work in Progress

 Initiation process

-[TBD] - All members must be invited by existing members
+All members of the Order must be invited by an existing member.

 Discussions